cse110-sp24-group14/cse110-sp24-group14/specs/adr/052124-db-schema.md

+# Interacting With Database
+- Create connection query string in `server.js`
+- Create HTTP route in the HTTP server in `server.js`
+- Create script in `index.html` that fetches route from `server.js`

 # Database Schema

 ## Tasks
+Lists all of the tasks
 | Field      | Type         | Default Value | Required | Notes                     |
 |------------|--------------|---------------|----------|---------------------------|
 | id         | INT          |               | yes      | primary key               |